Long hair: Islam

-With regards to women, neither Qur'an nor Sunnah explicitly state that women cannot cut their hair.
-Hadith does mention that women should not imitate men, and vice versa, and hence many scholars on this assumption, decree that women should let their hair grow longer than the hair of Muhammad, reaching beyond their shoulders, as hadith mentions that Muhammad had his hair between his shoulder and his earlobes.
-(He described Jesus's hair, which hung to his earlobes, as long.)

 However, according to some hadiths regarding the rules of awrah, women are required to grow hair long, long enough that it would cover the breasts or as much awrah parts of the body when they're being buried, because she lacks clothes and long hair would be used as a covering instead.

 Some Muslims are also opposed to men having long hair as it is also important in Islam to have clear differences (in appearance) between sexes.
 Generally these cultures encourage women to have long hair and men to have short hair.
 The Taliban in Afghanistan viewed long hair for men as a Western influence, and punished it by arrest and forced haircuts, although this would be a direct contradiction of the sunnah of Muhammad.
 Similar measures have been taken by Islamists in Iraq.
 In spite of this, several Taliban affiliated members of the Mehsud clan are recognisable by their long hair.
 The Saudi Islamist fighter Amir Khattab was also notable for his long hair.
 Dervishes of some Sufi orders, such as the Kasnazani, often have long hair and whirl it around during rituals.

 Sikhism

-For Sikhs, Kesh is the practice of allowing one's hair to grow naturally as long hair is considered a hukam/command of Satguru/Nature.
+For Sikhs, Kesh is the practice of allowing one's hair to grow naturally as long hair is considered a hukam/command of Satguru/Saint.